RFU Game Regulations & MRAI

 16. Reviews

 16.1 Any club wishing to seek a review of a decision made by a League Secretary must do so to the Chair of the MROC in the first instance, and if still not satisfied with the review decision, appeal to the RFU in the second.
-Any request for a review must be from the Club Secretary or Chair and one other Officer of the Club and signed by both.
-It must be in writing and on Club headed notepaper and should be sent as an e-mail attachment.
+Any request for a review to MROC can be made by email or letter from the Club Secretary or Chair and one other Officer of the Club.
+This can be two separate emails or an email from one officer to another with the latter's confirmation added.
+If by letter it should be sent as an attachment to an email.
+All emails should be copied to the CB's representative on MROC.
 A request for a review by other persons or means will not be considered.
 The request should state the grounds on which the review is sought.
+A request for a review should be made within 14 days of the receipt of the decision made or will be deemed to be timed out.

 16.2 The review request should be accompanied by the review fee, in the form of a BACS transfer for £50.
 The fee will be refunded if the review changes the original decision.
 Reviews will be carried out virtually by a quorum of MROC members who do not have a conflict of interest in the request.
 Clubs may request a personal hearing but may be liable for the expenses incurred in holding that hearing, in addition to the review fee.